-In its EIS (from p.308), Huon Aquaculture has considered the impacts of noise it generates on onshore residents in the vicinity of its proposed zones and transport routes, and states that it must comply with regulatory limits imposed by the EPA.
+In its EIS (from p.220), Tassal has considered the impacts of noise it generates on onshore residents in the vicinity of its proposed zones and transport routes, and states that it must comply with regulatory limits imposed by the EPA.
 We note that in the absence of noise limits imposed as specific conditions on the proponent's environmental licence, there are no legally enforceable limits or guidelines on noise emitted by marine farming operations.
-This has the potential to render Management Control 3.12.2 of the Amendment no. 1 to the MFDP meaningless.
+8 This has the potential to render Management Control 3.13.2 of the MFPD meaningless.

 We therefore urge the Panel to confirm that the EPA intends to impose noise limits on the environmental licence for this MFDP area and that those limits will extend to vessels travelling to and from the MFDP area.
-The Panel should then either delete Management Control 3.13.2 or, if no noise limits are to be imposed on the environmental licence, amend it to reflect the limits that were modelled by Huon Aquaculture in the EIS.
+The Panel should then either delete Management Control 3.13.2 or, if no noise limits are to be imposed on the environmental licence, amend it to reflect the EPA recommended limits that were modelled by Tassal in the EIS.

 We note that industrial marine noise can also significantly impact on a variety of marine fauna (particularly marine mammals that rely on echolocation for migration and feeding).
-Given the intensity of marine farming activities proposed at the MFDP area, and the fact that it is located within the migratory routes of a number of threatened marine mammals, we recommend that the Panel consider imposing a requirement that an environmental baseline be established for aquatic noise at locations within the MFDP area, and at suitable compliance locations.
-These studies may then be used to inform the development of appropriate mitigation measures to protect these marine fauna from significant impacts from salmon farming activities
+Given the intensity of marine farming activities proposed at the MFDP area, and the fact that it is located within known migratory routes of a number of threatened marine mammals, we recommend that the Panel consider imposing a requirement that an environmental baseline be established for aquatic noise at locations within the MFDP area, and at suitable compliance locations.
+These studies may then be used to inform the development of appropriate mitigation measures to protect marine fauna from significant impacts from salmon farming activities.

-9 The Environmental and Pollution Control (Miscellaneous Noise) Regulations 2004 referred to in the EIS have been repealed, and the Environmental and Pollution Control (Miscellaneous Noise) Regulations 2016 set no limits for marine farming noise.
+8 The Environmental and Pollution Control (Miscellaneous Noise) Regulations 2016 set no limits for marine farming noise.